18 Data to constrain process model

 18.4.1 Calculate carbon in live trees

 Tidy up the individual tree data to include only live trees from the tower plots.
 Also, create a variable that is the year of the sample date.
-We will filter the data based on measurement heights of 130 cm to only include data that had diameter at breast height (dbh) measurements.
+We will filter the data to only include records with diameter at breast height (dbh) measurements, using a measurement height of 130 cm.

 combined_table_live_tower <- combined_table_dbh |>